LeetLLM

 Wall-clock speed1×2-4× faster

-Using FlashAttention in practice does not require writing custom CUDA kernels.
+Using FlashAttention in practice doesn't require writing custom CUDA kernels.
 PyTorch provides a unified interface that automatically routes to the most efficient implementation (like FlashAttention) based on your hardware.
 It takes the Query, Key, and Value tensors and returns the output directly, bypassing the need to store the full attention matrix.

 python